Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 *Note - this may take some time*

-Next, to match one of the existing examples, let's copy a YANG model into working directory..
+Next, to match one of the existing samples, let's copy a specific YANG model into working directory.

 *I've repeated the directory change in the bash steps below (just in case!)*